Optimized Correlation Measures in Holography: Introduction

-In this Letter, we generalize the argument in \cite{Bao:2019wcf}: for any $n$-party optimized correlation measure evaluated on holographic states, minimizing over the subset of geometric purifications is sufficient to achieve the minimum over all purifications.
-Using our result, we confirm the holographic proposals in \cite{Hayden:2011ag, Umemoto:2019jlz, Levin:2019krg}, as well as obtain the holographic duals to a class of correlation measures that includes the $c$-squashed entanglement.
+In this work, we argue that, up to reasonable assumptions we will outline below, something even stronger holds: for any $n$-party optimized correlation measure evaluated on ``nice" holographic states, minimizing over the subset of geometric purifications is sufficient to achieve the minimum over all purifications.
+Using our result, we confirm the holographic proposals in \cite{Hayden:2011ag, Umemoto:2019jlz, Levin:2019krg}, and in particular, we find a dual to the $n$-party squashed entanglement.
+Moreover, our result suggests that holographic duals can be determined by directly optimizing the purified geometry, as opposed to relying on indirect evidence such as obeying the same set inequalities.

 Throughout this paper, we will work at leading order in the large-$N$, large central charge limit.
 We will also assume that a suitable regularization scheme is in place, e.g. a radial cutoff, such that all the correlation measures of interest are finite and Hilbert spaces can be tensor-factorized.
-We will moreover assume that the purifying subsystem is finite dimensional and, crucially, that the infimum in Eq. \ref{opt} can turned into a minimum; this is an open question for generic quantum states, but we argue below that this is not a major obstacle for holographic states.
-We will always use ``entropy'' to refer to the von Neumann entropy, unless otherwise stated.
-To make notation cleaner, we will use $U = \bigcup_{i=1}^nA_i$ to refer to the union of all $n$ parties $A_1,\ldots, A_n$ of an $n$-party state, and use $U' = \bigcup_{i=1}^nA_i'$ to refer to the purifying subsystem, e.g. $\rho_{A_1\ldots A_n} = \rho_U$.
+We will moreover assume that the purifying subsystem is finite dimensional and, crucially, that the infimum in (\ref{opt}) can turned into a minimum; this is an open question for generic quantum states, but we argue below that this is not a major obstacle for holographic states.

+The paper is organized as follows: in Section 2, we review the necessary assumptions and properties of holographic states to prove our claim.
+In Section 3, we apply the properties of holographic states to prove the sufficiency of minimizing over states with semi-classical duals.
+In Section 4, we discuss applications of the result to holographic systems and determining duals to various correlation masures.
+Finally, in Section 5, we discuss potential avenues of future work for understanding holographic states.

+To make notation cleaner we will use $U = \bigcup_{i=1}^nA_i$ to refer to the union of all $n$ parties $A_1,\ldots, A_n$ of an $n$-party state, and use $U' = \bigcup_{i=1}^nA_i'$ to refer to the purifying subsystem, e.g. $\rho_{A_1\ldots A_n} = \rho_U$.
+We will also draw a distinction between \emph{entanglement measures} and \emph{total correlation measures}; entanglement measures are intended to capture purely quantum correlations, while the more general total correlation measures are allowed to capture a combination of quantum and classical correlations.
+Entanglement measures are usually required to satisfy more stringent properties that are not satisfied by a generic $E^{\alpha}$, as we discuss below.
+Finally, although we use the term ``minimal surface,'' our arguments do not rely on time symmetry, and we therefore expect no issues to arise in considering dynamical setups with extremal surfaces.